lqwk/ucla-parse/README.md

 menu = parser.getMenus(shouldGetNutrition)
 ```

-This will return an array of dictionaries, each dictionary of the form
+This will return an array of dictionaries, each dictionary of the format

 ```python
 kEntreeName = "e"